-Configuration " General Settings " Storage & Graphs
+Configuration " General Settings " Graphs & Storage

-An important initial step in configuring WanSight is to make sure that the server(s) the software runs on have enough resources to process and store IP graphs, flows and packet dumps.
-Storage-related settings can be tuned by editing Configuration " General Settings " Storage & Graphs.
+A very important initial step in configuring WanSight is to make sure that the server(s) the software runs on have enough resources to process and store IP graphs, flows and packet dumps.
+Storage-related settings can be tuned by editing Configuration " General Settings " Graphs & Storage.